jmikola/jmikola.github.io/source/_posts/2015-02-05-next-gen-mongodb-php-driver.md

 Sitting below that library we have the lower level drivers (one per platform).
 These extensions will effectively form the glue between PHP and HHVM and our system libraries (libmongoc and libbson).
-While these extensions will certainly expose a public API, it will be limited to the most essential functionality:
+These extensions will expose an identical public API for the most essential and performance-sensitive
+functionality:

  * Connection management
  * BSON encoding and decoding
+ * Object document serialization (to support ODM libraries)
  * Executing commands and write operations
  * Handling queries and cursors